BestTimesToVisit.com Logo

 food

-Don't miss the fresh seafood BBQs that pop up on the beaches every evening, particularly on Gili Trawangan.
-You can often pick your fish or lobster directly from the ice display and have it grilled to perfection – it's a delicious and authentic island experience.
+Don't miss the fresh seafood BBQs that many beachfront restaurants offer every evening, particularly on Gili Trawangan.
+You can often choose your fish or lobster right from the display.
+For a more local experience, seek out the 'warungs' (small local eateries) for delicious and cheap nasi goreng or mie goreng.

 packing

-Pack reef-safe sunscreen and insect repellent.
-The coral reefs are incredibly fragile, and regular sunscreens can harm marine life.
-Also, bring a reusable water bottle; many accommodations offer filtered water refills, helping you reduce plastic waste and stay hydrated.
+Pack light, but don't forget reef-safe sunscreen and insect repellent.
+The coral reefs are incredibly fragile, and regular sunscreen can harm marine life.
+Also, bring a reusable water bottle; many accommodations offer filtered water refills, helping you save money and reduce plastic waste.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.